Skip to content

 Cancellations received after Thursday, June 6, will be assessed a $25 processing fee.

-No refunds will be made for cancellations or switching from in-person to virtual received after Monday, June 10.
+No refunds will be made for cancellations, or switching from in-person to virtual received after Tuesday, June 10.

 Accommodations

-A list of Hershey-area lodging is available upon request or online at ce.med.psu.edu/lodging.
+Accommodations are the responsibility of the program participant.
+A list of lodging in the Hershey area is available online at ce.med.psu.edu/lodging.

 Local attractions